Home » News » What causes accidents at work?

 What causes accidents at work?

-By understanding what causes accidents at work you are in a much better position to prevent them occurring.
+By understanding what causes accidents you are in a much better position to prevent them occurring.
+Our CPD-Accredited Accident Investigation training is available to send to staff or take yourself.

-In this article we look at the general causes of accidents so you know what to look for.
+In this article we look at the common causes of accidents so you know what to look for.

-These general causes are referred to as Immediate & Basic or Root causes.
+The causes are usually referred to as Immediate and Root causes.
+‘Root’ causes are sometimes called ‘Basic’ causes.

 Immediate Causes of Accidents